If you're using YouTube on a Smart TV from 2013 or newer, you likely have the youtube.com/tv app.

 - Select Sign in on your TV.

-- Use the keyboard to enter your email/phone for your account.
+- Use the keyboard to enter your email or phone number for your account.

 - Click Next.